Can Lyme Disease Cause Sudden Hearing Loss? When It May Be Reversible

 Can Lyme disease cause sudden hearing loss?

-How long after a tick bite can hearing loss occur?
+How long after a tick bite can symptoms appear?

-Neurologic symptoms may appear months or even a year after tick exposure as Lyme disease spreads to the nervous system.
+Neurologic symptoms may appear months or even a year later.

 Can Lyme-related hearing loss be reversed?

 Yes.
-When caused by inflammation from infection, hearing loss may improve or resolve with appropriate antibiotic therapy.
+When caused by inflammation, it may improve with treatment.

 Why are facial palsy and hearing loss connected?